 Why Should You Create a Custom URL?

 Take the example of a sales flyer.
-If your sales flyer had your typical URL at the bottom on it, how would you know if anyone used it to find the sales?
+If your sales flyer had your usual URL at the bottom, how would you know if anyone used it to find the sales?
 Was a sales flyer a waste of money?

 If everything is tracked in Google Analytics, you won’t be able to differentiate the people that are looking at your sales page from social and those who are looking at your sales page from your sales flyer you printed and mailed out.
 This is, of course, a problematic business plan because it is never a good idea to blindly throw money at resources without being able to see benefits.

 Creating a custom URL allows you to track how many people visit your website after seeing your sales flyer because you can track the custom URL created.